 How did Klaus walk this high wire—how did he balance performance today with transformation for tomorrow?
 In their conversation, Klaus and Samir touched on three key elements—leadership, technology, and people.

-Given the speed at which the competition evolves in today’s marketplace, Klaus argued that driving evolution should be the primary job of a CPO.
-With support from the C-suite, transformation efforts can get off the ground and make an impact at the organization.
+Given the speed at which the competition evolves in today's marketplace, Klaus argued that driving evolution should be the primary job of a CPO.
+With support from the C-suite, transformation efforts can get off the ground and make an impact on the organization.